solidified-security/solidified-security.github.io/README.md

 # Raising the bar for the industry

 Proper security doesn’t stop at the audit report.
 We will fix your code, but our mission is to contribute to a better industry.
-[Read our manifesto](#cybersecurity-of-a-new-era---a-manifesto).
+[Read our manifesto](#cybersecurity-of-a-new-era--a-manifesto).

 ## Work with the elite

-We bring in the top contest winners, researchers, and engineers — people whose names are recognized in the industry.
+We bring in the top contest winners, researchers, and engineers, people whose names are recognized in the industry.

 ## Skin in the game